 Disney Dining Plan/Cost

 To get the most bang for your dining plan buck, you need to eat here at dinner.
-But, if you have little ones that are really into the Disney Jr. characters, then this is a good use of your dining credits at breakfast or lunch because this is your only opportunity to dine with those particular characters.
+However, if you have little ones that are really into the Disney Jr. characters, then this is a good use of your dining credits at breakfast because this is your only opportunity to dine with those particular characters.

 If you are paying out of pocket, you can expect to pay $42 per adult and $27 per child age 3-9 for breakfast.
 Lunch and dinner are currently priced at $55 per adult and $36 per child age 3-9.

 I believe that while the character interaction here is good, there are other character meals on property that are a better value because they have better food and character interactions.
 Garden Grill is one example of this.